 Journal of Bone and Joint Surgery – “Do forced air patient-warming devices disrupt unidirectional downward airflow?”

 Anasthesia – “Effect of forced air warming on the performance of operating theatre laminar flow ventilation”

 Anesthesia & Analgesia – “Patient warming excess heat: The effects on orthopedic operating room ventilation”

 No Fees or Expenses Unless You Receive a Bair Hugger Settlement

 Saiontz & Kirk, P.A. is a nationally known injury law firm that is focused exclusively on representing individuals, we do not represent corporations or insurance companies.

 Over the course of more than 40 years, our personal injury lawyers have collected more than $1 billion in compensation for our clients in cases of medical malpractice, automobile accidents, product liability and other personal injury lawsuits.

-All Bair Hugger knee or hip infection lawsuits will be handled by our attorneys on a contingency fee basis, which means that there are never any out-of-pocket expenses to hire our law firm and we only receive a fee if compensation is secured for our client.
+All Bair Hugger knee or hip infection lawsuits were handled by our attorneys on a contingency fee basis, which means that there were never any out-of-pocket expenses to hire our law firm and we only receive a fee if compensation is secured for our client.